-Each year in the UK, the queen famously addresses the nation in her Royal Christmas Message.
+Each year in the UK, the Queen famously addresses the nation in her Royal Christmas Message.
 The UK’s Channel 4 also broadcast an alternative message.
 These alternative messages usually feature a celebrity or comedian making jokes about the year.
 In contrast, the Queen’s official message tries to comfort or inspires the public.

 In December 2020, Channel 4 elected to use deepfake technology to create a message seemingly broadcast by the Queen herself.
 This message poked jokes at the expense of the royal family.
 Channel 4 also used the video to impart the danger of deepfakes to the general public.
 The big moment came when the actress beneath the technology was revealed towards the end of the video.

-While the effect wasn’t quite perfect, and the message was clearly fake, the impact behind the message is undeniable.
+While the effect wasn’t quite perfect, and the message was fake, the impact behind the message is undeniable.
 In the end, over 2 million people viewed the alternative message.

 Tom Cruise Does Magic Tricks

-While not an intentional deception, the Dali Lives exhibit in The Dali museum in Florida used deepfake technology to create a lifelike recreation of famous artist Salvidor Dali 30 years after he died.
+While not an intentional deception, the Dali Lives exhibit in The Dali Museum in Florida used deepfake technology to create a lifelike recreation of famous artist Salvidor Dali 30 years after he died.

 What Can You Do About Deepfakes?